Man Size Love

 "Man Size Love" is a song written by Rod Temperton.
-The song was recorded by Klymaxx, and by Temperton, along with Dick Rudolph and Bruce Swedien.
+The song was recorded by Klymaxx, and produced by Temperton, along with Dick Rudolph and Bruce Swedien.
+It reached No. 15 on the Billboard Hot 100.

 Background

 This synth-heavy song lyrics tell how a woman wants a real man to satisfy her.

 "Man Size Love" was recorded for the MCA label and was released as the first single from Klymaxx's self-titled fifth album.
 The song also appears in the 1986 film Running Scared as well as being included on the Running Scared soundtrack album.

 Cover versions

-"Man Size Love" reached #15 on the Billboard Hot 100, #43 on the publication's R&B chart.
-On the dance chart it peaked at #18, helping the Klymaxx LP reach gold status.
+"Man Size Love" reached No. 15 on the Billboard Hot 100, No. 43 on the publication's R&B chart.
+On the dance chart it peaked at No. 18, helping the Klymaxx LP reach gold status.